Mountain Buggy Mini Review

 The brakes on the Buggy were easy to set and release, even with flip-flops on.
 The felt like they locked firmly into place with the first attempt to set them, and they did not experience any play or wiggling out of the locked position, even when jostled.
 During testing it took over 8 pounds of pressure, pushing on the stroller backwards, before it started to slide, and over 6 pounds pushing forward.
 The backwards pressure was the second highest in our tests, once again beaten only by the Quinny Yezz.Harness

 While the Mini harness is easy to put on and off of a child, it is not so easy to adjust for proper fit, or to depress the latch button to unbuckle it.
-When adjusting the harness for fit in our tests, the shoulder straps pulled through the back of the seat fairly easily using normal pressure required to adjust the
+When adjusting the harness for fit in our tests, the shoulder straps pulled through the back of the seat fairly easily using normal pressure required to adjust the strap length.
+While the straps are supposed to ease through the back panel to adjust the should height, they are not supposed to spontaneously pop through when adjusting the strap length itself.
+The straps slipped through significantly easier than most of the other products we tested.

 The latch itself is also a little difficult to work.
 In addition to the side release buttons, there are red safety buttons on the top of the latch that need to be depressed simultaneously with the side releases.
 This feature helps prevent seated children from accidentally, or intentionally, disengaging the latch, but it also proved to be almost so difficult to use properly, that we wondered if some parents would forgo using it out of sheer frustration.Tipping